skydoves/ElasticViews/README.md

 ```

 #### OnClick Method
-All of ElasticViews should be set `OnClickListener` or OnClick method.
+All of ElasticViews should be set `OnClickListener` or `onClick` method.
 If not, nothing happens.
 ```java
 ElasticButton elasticButton = (ElasticButton)findViewById(R.id.elasticbutton);
 elasticButton.setOnClickListener(new View.OnClickListener() {